Coding-with-Callie/coding-with-callie-website/README.md

 * Use the migration command to apply pending migrations to your local database

       npm run migration:run
-* In the pgAdmin browser panel expand you new database node, then the "Schemas" node, then the "public" node
+* In the pgAdmin browser panel expand your new database node, then the "Schemas" node, then the "public" node
 * Right-click the "Tables" node and click refresh
 * Expand the "Tables" node and you should see new nodes have been added
 <p>&nbsp;</p>